 The Federal Bureau of Investigation is uniquely suited to provide emergency assistance to victims of international terrorism because of its international scope and extensive experience in responding to more than 13,000 victims of these crimes.
 Visit the FBI’s Office for Victim Assistance (OVA) Web page for more information about the Federal and Special Jurisdictions Program.

-Office of Justice for Victims of Overseas Terrorism
+U.S. Department of Justice, Office of Justice for Victims of Overseas Terrorism

 State Victim Compensation Program

 All states receive federal funds from OVC to support local victim assistance and victim compensation programs.
 In the aftermath of an act of terrorism or mass violence occurring outside the United States, some states offer U.S. citizens crime victim compensation benefits for lost wages incurred as a result of the crime.
 Victim compensation benefits are governed by the applicable state statutes, so eligibility may vary among states.
 Contact the victim compensation program in your state for more information about eligibility and the application process so you can refer victims to them.
 For information about your state’s victim compensation program, go to OVC’s map of state programs, click on your state and the "VOCA State Contacts" tab.

 Advanced Law Enforcement Rapid Response Training Center